Contents

 - Growth Considerations: Select a provider to accommodate future business growth, including increased transaction volumes and expanded operations.

 - In-Person and Online Options: Select a provider that supports in-person and online payment acceptance.
-This is especially important for SMBs with both offices ,and that need the ability to accept payments on the go service-drives, drive-throughs, etc.
+This is especially important for SMBs with both offices that need the ability to accept payments on the go, at service drives, drive-throughs, etc.

-- Reporting: Select an MSP that provides parent/child reporting architecture and allows customization of reports to the needs of your SMB.
+- Reporting: Select an MSP that provides parent/child reporting architecture and allows you to customize reports to the needs of your SMB.

 - Customization: Evaluate whether the solution can be customized to your SMB’s business.
 Don’t pay for features you don’t want, need, or will use.